qaqcatz/nanoshlib/README.md

 func Exec0(myCmdStr string) (chan int, error)
 ```

 Exec0 is an extension of Exec.
 When Exec0 is executed, it will return immediately.
-Exec0 does not care about the result, or even if the process is still running, it is only responsible for making sure the process can be started/killed successfully.
-It can be used to start/kill a service.
+Exec0 does not care about the result, it is only responsible for making sure the process can be started/killed successfully and checking if the process is still running.
+It can be used to start/monitor/kill a service.
-Specifically, Exec0 will return killCahn, err:
+Specifically, Exec0 will return doneChan, killChan, err:
+- doneChan, you can use select case: <-errChan default: ... to check if the process is still running
 - killChan, you can use killChan<-0(any number) to kill the process.
 - err, command start error.